linkspreed/ShareNode/Special_Works.md

+# 03.07.2022
+ - We released the new version 2.2.0.11.
+The full list of changes can be found in the changelog.

 # 29.06.2022
  - We released the new version 2.2.0.8.
 The full list of changes can be found in the changelog.